 Lying hard by Stantonsburg Street, the southern route into town, the colored cemetery was a well-known landmark in turn-of-the-century Wilson.

 However, the site was not propitious and, less than 15 years after it was laid out, poor drainage conditions were leading to complaints.

 Wilson Times, 12 December 1911.

 The cemetery remained listed in the 1912 Wilson City directory:

-Though the record is not clear, it seems that burials ceased at Oaklawn by 1920.
+Though the record is not clear, it seems that burials ceased at Oaklawn by the mid-1920s.
 This 1923 plat of land sold for development by D.C.
 Suggs shows the gap the graveyard created in proposed grid of lots.